ScottGreenhalgh/docker-test/README.md

 Note: Accessing the container only works if the container is running via the run command.

+### Running the container

+- Pull the image: `docker pull <TheUsernameOfTheImageOwnerHere> <ProjectNameHere>:<TagNameHere>`

+- Start the environment: `docker compose up`

+If another worker has made changes to the repo, do the following:

+- Stop the active container: `docker compose down`

+- Pull the repo: `git pull origin main`

+- Pull the docker image: `docker compose pull`

+- Restart the container: `docker compose up`

+Note: Older version if docker hyphenate the commands (e.g. docker-compose instead of docker compose)

 ## Misc Docker Commands

 ### Docker Image Commands